Courtland Hector Hoppin: Pioneer work in animation

 The New York Public Library has a copy of this film, titled Around the World in Eighteen Minutes, published by McGraw-Hill in 1962.

 Personal life

 Hoppin married three times.
 His first wife, Caroline Benezet Smith Hoppin, died in 1939.
 She was the mother of their two sons, Nicholas (1936–1965) and David (1939–1978).
-He was divorced from second wife, Peggy Hoppin, and survived by the third, Marion Crosby Hoppin, whom he met while studying psychology with Carl Gustav Jung in Switzerland.
+He was divorced from second wife, Peggy Hoppin, and was survived by the third, Marion Josephine Crosby Hoppin (1905–1996), whom he met while studying psychology with Carl Gustav Jung in Switzerland.